uglyboy77/uglyboy77/README.md

 - 💬 Ask me about Web Development
 - 📫 How to reach me:
 <b>baffourbrenya@gmail.com</b>
-- ⚡ Fun fact: I'm goint change the world.
+- ⚡ Fun fact: I'm going to change the world.

 Get in touch with me on:
 <br>